Gray's biopsychological theory of personality

-History
+Background

 The biopsychological theory of personality is similar to another one of Gray's theories, reinforcement sensitivity theory.
-The original version of Gray’s reinforcement sensitivity theory of personality was developed in 1976 and Gray revised it independently in 1982.
+The original version of Gray's reinforcement sensitivity theory of personality was developed in 1976 and Gray revised it independently in 1982.
 Then in 2000 further and more thorough revisions were made alongside McNaughton.
 The purpose of the revision was to adapt the theory according to new inputs of scientific findings since the 1980s.
 Reinforcement sensitivity theory arose from the biopsychological theory of personality.
 The Biopsychological Theory of Personality was created in 1970 after Gray disagreed with Hans Eysenck's arousal theory that dealt with biological personality traits.
 According to Eysenck, differences in extraversion are a result of differences in sensitivity of the ascending reticular activating system.
 People with less sensitive systems are not easily aroused and seek additional stimulation, resulting in an extraverted personality.
 People with more sensitive systems are overstimulated and try to avoid additional stimulation, resulting in an introverted personality.
+People with a sensitivity dependent system will engage fight, flight, or freezing (FFFS) depending on the amount and type of stimuli present.
+They will tend to deal with the amount of stimuli present (fight) or avoid the stimuli (flight), resulting in a more tolerant introverted personality.
+Individuals may also not react to the stimuli, in which case they freeze.

 The development of the biopsychological theory of personality occurred during Gray's time at Oxford where he was a fellow and lecturer.

-Gray's main critique of Eysenck’s theory was that introverts are not more sensitive to conditioning, but are more responsive to non reward and punishment.
+Gray's main critique of Eysenck's theory was that introverts are not more sensitive to conditioning, but are more responsive to non reward and punishment.
 The evidence Gray collected for his hypothesis on the biological basis of personality comes from blink tests done on humans and studies done on animals injected with sodium amobarbital.
 Using animal subjects allows researchers to test whether different areas of the brain are responsible for different learning mechanisms.
 Specifically, Gray's theory concentrated on understanding how reward or punishment related to anxiety and impulsivity measures.
 His research and further studies have found that reward and punishment are under the control of separate systems and as a result people can have different sensitivities to such rewarding or punishing stimuli.